 - Tauranga Jazz Festival.

-*(2019) the School Concert Band, String Group, Choir and Big Band will visit Australia to compete in the ASPIRE International Music Festival in Queensland.
+In 2019, the school’s Concert Band, Big Band, string group and choir will travel to Australia to compete in the ASPIRE International Music Festival, being held in Queensland.